 Recommended Dosage: No more than 50mg daily

-Qualia Focus Dosage, Packaging, And Pricing
+Qualia Focus Dosage & Pricing

 We will note that you can save some money by subscribing to a monthly shipment.
 Your first bottle will receive 50% off, as well as $10 off every bottle after that.
-Like most Neurohacker Collective supplements, they do offer a money-back guarantee.
+Like most Neurohacker Collective supplements, they do offer a money-back guarantee

 You can get the best price by signing up for the “subscribe and save” deal and applying the coupon code FITNESSCLONE at checkout.
-This brings the price of your first bottle down to $29.32, which is a pretty solid deal.
+This brings the cost of your first bottle down to $29.32, which is a pretty solid deal.
 While the subscribe and save plan will renew, you can cancel at any time if you don’t like the product.

 Pros vs. Cons